lubianat/wikidata_bib/toread.md

 Jensen LJ, Saric J, Bork P: Literature mining for the biologist: from information retrieval to biological discovery.
 Nat Rev Genet 2006, 7(2):119- 129.

-Utilizing the Wikidata System to Improve the Quality of Medical Content in Wikipedia in Diverse Languages: A Pilot Study

 Kilicoglu H, Shin D, Fiszman M, Rosemblat G, Rindflesch TC: SemMedDB: a PubMed-scale repository of biomedical semantic predications.
 Bioinformatics 2012, 28(23):3158-3160